Near-Optimal Entrywise Sampling of Numerically Sparse Matrices: INTRODUCTION Introduction

 Solving linear systems using preconditioning has a rich history that is beyond the scope of this work to summarize.
 Recently, the work of \cite{gupta2018exploiting} designed algorithms with improved running times over popular methods using the Stochastic Variance Reduced Gradient Descent (SVRG) framework of \cite{johnson2013accelerating}.
 They adapt it using efficient subroutines for numerically sparse matrices.
 They also suggested the idea of using spectral-norm sparsifiers as preconditioners for linear regression.
 While they considered the sparsification of \cite{achlioptas2013near} for computing the preconditioners, they required a stronger bound on the spectral-norm approximation than Theorem \ref{thm:mainRidgeRegression} does.

 Our result is in general incomparable to that of \cite{gupta2018exploiting}.
-In the case when the input has uniform column (or row) norms, our running time is roughly an $(\ns(A)/n)^{1/6}$-factor smaller than theirs, see Theorem \ifaistats A.4 in the supplementary material \else \ref{thm:uniformRowNormsRR} in Appendix \ref{sec:RRUnifromNorms} \fi for details.
+In the case when the input has uniform column (or row) norms, our running time is roughly an $(\ns(A)/n)^{1/6}$-factor smaller than theirs, for details see \iffull Theorem~\ref{thm:uniformRowNormsRR} in Section~\ref{sec:RRUnifromNorms}. \else the full version. \fi

 Very recently, \cite{carmon2020coordinate} have developed, independently of our work and as part of a suite of results on bilinear minimax problems, an algorithm for ridge regression with improved running time $\tilde{O}(\nnz(A) + \sqrt{\nnz(A) \ns(A) \sr(A) \kappa_\lambda(A^\top A)})$.
 Their approach is different and their techniques are more involved than ours.